aerohive/Geofencing/readme.md

 #### Running the Application:
 ##### Prerequisites:
 The binary package includes all 3rd party libraries necessary to run in any environment.
-If you may need to iunstall the following Python packages:
+The binary package includes all 3rd party libraries necessary to run in any environment.
+If you choose to make edits to the script and run the .py file, you may need to iunstall the following Python packages:
 * requests: http://docs.python-requests.org/en/master/

 ##### Execution: